pretorh/lfs-notes/steps/8-bootable.md

 Configure using the menu `make menuconfig`

-see the note about required options!

-(partial check: `scripts/8/check-kernel-config`)
+See the note about required options (partial check: `scripts/8/check-kernel-config`)

 ### build